 4. Inhale the scent of the country - at a local market.

 Turkey is to a very large an agricultural country, producing a vast array of fresh fruit, vegetables, nuts, pulses and so on.
 On a driving holiday, you will often find out with no effort at all what an area produces: more often than not, wooden booths along the main road sell the major crops, such as pomegranates in Lycia, figs in Ionia or oranges nearly everywhere.
 Stop and try some.
-But don’t leave it at that.
-There are weekly farmers’ markets everywhere, usually in a district’s main town(s) – and not to be confused with the more permanent tourist bazaars.
+But don't leave it at that.
+There are weekly farmers' markets everywhere, usually in a district’s main town(s) - and not to be confused with the more permanent tourist bazaars.
 Once a week, local producers assemble in some square, setting out their wares for the local inhabitants, but also the restaurants, hotels and caterers serving the tourist industry.
-The markets are perhaps the most easily accessible facet of truly authentic Turkish life: your visit will bring you a fascinating multi-sensory panorama of the area and its inhabitants, busy, colourful, loud and often chaotic, and full of the aromas of the land’s produce.
+The markets are perhaps the most easily accessible facet of truly authentic Turkish life: your visit will bring you a fascinating multi-sensory panorama of the area and its inhabitants, busy, colourful, loud and often chaotic, and full of the aromas of the land's produce.
 Look out especially for fresh seasonal fruit, often including unusual local varieties.
-(Make sure to wash fruit before eating).

 5. Look at history - make your own discoveries!

 Turkey has literally thousands of archaeological sites, reflecting a long history and the many peoples that have passed through the region since early prehistory.
 At every resort, you can find tour agents that offer excursions to the most famous archaeological sites in the area, which are bound to be fascinating.
 Many hotels also organise such excursions for their guests.
-But again, that’s only the tip of the iceberg.
+But again, that's only the tip of the iceberg.
 The Turkish countryside contains hundreds of sites that have not yet been excavated or that have not been provided with the pathways and explanatory panels featured on the tourist sites.
 Often, impressive ancient remains are just sitting there in the landscape, maybe hidden away in a mountain valley or along a rocky coast, or sticking out of the ground between the dwellings of a traditional village.
 Such places can be found nearly anywhere along the coast, but you may want to do a little research beforehand to find out what there is: the remains of an atmospheric sanctuary to the ancient Gods, of a sturdy fortification, or even of an entire city may await you not all that far from where you are staying or passing by.
 Far off the beaten track, they invite you to explore, to make your own discoveries, to get your own sense of history and time by going out and looking for yourself.
-An easy way to get access to these places is to book one of our archaeological tours or cruises in Turkey, all of which include such sites alongside the better-known highlights.
+An easy way to get access to these places is to join one of our expert-led tours in Turkey, all of which include such sites alongside the better-known highlights.